 What Happens if You Use Expired Contact Solution?

-Using expired contact solution to clean or store your contact lenses can irritate your eyes and leave them vulnerable to more serious conditions.
+Using expired contact solution to clean or store your contact lenses can irritate your eyes and leave them vulnerable to more serious conditions

 In a worst-case scenario, your eyes could develop an infection (bacterial, fungal, or viral) that leads to vision loss.
 At best, your solution won’t disinfect your contacts well enough, and you could experience discomfort and redness as a result.

-What to Do if You Use Expired Contact Solution
+What To Do if You Use Expired Contact Solution

 Let’s say you accidentally used expired contact solution—what should be your next step?
 First off, get rid of the solution and replace it with a fresh bottle.
 Fresh solution will give you the best comfort and vision while decreasing the chances of bacterial infection and other consequences, such as corneal ulcers.